-The idea is that when a stock releases earnings that are a big surprise to the market, the stock tends to drift in the direction of that surprise (positive or negative) for up to 60 days after the announcement.
+The idea is that when a stock releases earnings that are a big surprise to the market, the stock tends to drift in the direction of that surprise (positive or negative) for up to 60 days.

-The most popular explanation for PEAD is that investors typically under-react to earnings surprises and it takes time for the new information to filter through and get priced into the market.
+The most popular explanation for PEAD is that investors typically under-react to earnings surprises and it takes time for the new information to be priced into the market.